MCEpicNation/GalaxyNetworkMAB/README.md

 ## What is "Galaxy Network MAB" ?

    Galaxy Network MAB is a Discord bot I've developed from the ground up.
 While I'm fairly new to Javascript the bot has some incredible functionality.
+That being said it'd be great if any issues found are reported on github!

 ## Bot Information